Skip to content

 Tags are different than Categories and they do not have sub-folders.
 They are Tags.
 From an SEO standpoint they function like meta data keywords and may be used by robots that crawl your site to index your content.

-Think of tags as items in the subfolders of your Redweld.
+Think of tags as search terms (keywords), not folders.
 Tags might include proper names, companies, formal places, or topics, i.e, the 4th Circuit Court of Appeals, Steve Jobs, MIAMI HEAT, and etc. Anything specific to that post that you can add as a Tag will help both readers and search engines to organize the content of your post, page or archives in a more granular manner.

 If your WordPress Theme gives you the option to add custom meta data keywords to the post, you can and should mirror the post Tags.
-Yoast SEO is a good plugin that also let’s you get granular with meta data and such.
+Thesis Theme is an example of a theme that allows you to add custom metadata to each post.

-You can have hundreds of Tags and you don’t need to reuse them, but you can and it will help move readers through your content.
+You can have hundreds of Tags and you don’t need to reuse them, but you can and it might help robots and readers.

 Although not as important to search optimization as it once was—and some will argue it is not at all important—using Heading tags may assist search robots and will most definitely assist your readers as they scan to consume the gist of your content.
-According to searchenginejournal.com, the H1 is not only a direct ranking factor (considering keyword usage), but also an indirect ranking factor by assisting in user engagement.
-If you make it easy for readers to skim your content, they may spend a little more time on your page, decreasing bounce rates.
-And may return again and again to your content, having found it easy to consume.
+If you make it easy for readers it will make them happy readers who return again and again to your content.
 Having lots of traffic gives your site or post popular and relevant status, a data point that search engines use.

 How they work.

-Headings are found in the Formatting tool of the WYSIWYG editor—that tool bar in your admin screen that sits above your content box and below your title.
+Headings are found in the WYSIWYG editor—that tool bar in your admin screen that sits above your content box and below your title.
 Open the Kitchen Sink—the last button on the right side—and your Formatting menu will be on the far left side of the second row of buttons.

 The actual formatting of the Heading Styles will be unique to the CSS (Custom Style Sheet) of your theme—theme referring to the layout design of the WordPress skin you’ve chosen, not the content theme of a post.